Kischy/SimpleMicro/README.md

-# Simple Micro libary for Arduino and others
+# Simple Micro libary I used in one of my Arduino projects

-A library I used in one of my Arduino projects.
 It provides Timer funcionality and Event/Listener functionality.
 Everything is meant to be lightweight.

 ToDo: Add tests for Timer
 ToDo: Add Timer Listener